 - a large piece of 2 or 3 mm thick felt (A3 or larger)

-This being said, many people prefer using a sort of a TEMPLATE when cutting out letters.
-In this case, you might benefit from a great trick used by Akane on her blog I’ve just read about: You can draw the letters on the freezer paper and then stick them onto the felt before cutting them.
+And a third option: you can draw the letters on the freezer paper and then stick them onto the felt before cutting them.
 And here comes the trick: iron over the freezer paper, the glossy side of the paper facing the felt.
 The freezer paper will temporarily stick onto the felt.
-Cut out and you’re done.
+Cut out and you're done.
 Voila!

 How to CHOOSE THE BEST MATERIALS for your felt letters: